This post may contain affiliate links.

 15. Remove Stickers and Decals

-Sticker residue can be quite stubborn to remove; typical methods like soap and water, chisels, or razor blades often struggle to completely eliminate the sticky residue.
+Sticker residue can be quite stubborn to remove; typical methods, such as soap and water, chisels, or razor blades, often struggle to eliminate the sticky residue.
 A simple solution is WD-40.

-WD40 can get rid of old decals, bumper stickers, sticky tape residue, or stubborn price tags with no problem.
+WD-40 can easily remove old decals, bumper stickers, sticky tape residue, or stubborn price tags with no problem.

 Other posts you might like: